CedricLienhard/M05_miniProject/doc/installation.rst

 Installation
 ------------

-This package depends on numpy_ and scipy_ to run properly.
+This package depends on numpy_ and scipy_ and panda_  to run properly.
 Please install a modern version of these packages before trying to run the code examples.
-I recommend the miniconda_ package manager for this work, but your mileage may vary.
-A file called `environment.yml` is included with all the packages I typically use when running this package code.
+A file called `environment.yml` is included with all the packages typically used when running this package code.

 To download a copy of this package, clone it from its repository in GitHub: